vijayabaskar2018/git-basic-commands/README.md

 git commit -m ""

-git commit -am ""git status  -> commit all changes
+git commit -am "" -> commit all changes

 git commit --amend -> to change/modify the current commit which is not yet pushed